-RHP Risk Management performed industrial hygiene noise assessment, written hearing conservation program & chemical exposure sampling plan for a producer of asphalt products.
+RHP Risk Management performed an industrial hygiene noise assessment, written hearing conservation program & chemical exposure sampling plan for a producer of asphalt products.
 RHP developed a site specific OSHA compliant written hearing conservation program.

 - Client originally called for air testing.
 Upon arrival, RHP was told the company had recently been purchased and the new owner was requesting H&S would be brought up to compliance.
 RHP did complimentary walk-thru to identify workplace hazards (noise, chemical hazards, physical safety hazards).